dolthub/data-analysis/nimby-vs-yimby/README.md

 We believe that data analysis should be reproducible.
 Reproducibility of data science requires two pillars: open data and free, open software.
 In this particular case, open data requirement is fullfilled by `us-housing-prices-v2` database, hosted on DoltHub.
 The latter requirement is fullfilled by Dolt DBMS and a Pythonic data science environment based on Jupyter.
 We did the heavy lifting of tabular data with Pandas library.
 To establish a connection between Dolt running in server mode and Pandas we used MySQL connector Python module with SQLAlchemy (Dolt is compatible-enough with MySQL for this to work).
 Plotly was used to visualise county-level data on interactive map view.
 Some supporting geospatial data was downloaded with Python `requests` module.

+To compute per capita and per area numbers we are enriching the data scraped during the bounty with the following:
-We are utilizing [US counties dataset](https://www.openintro.org/data/index.php?data=county_complete) provided by OpenIntro to enrich data scraped during the bounty with population and land area numbers so that we could compute per capita and per area values.
+* [US counties dataset](https://www.openintro.org/data/index.php?data=county_complete) provided by OpenIntro for county land area values
+* [US Census Population Estimate 2010-2020](https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/counties/totals/co-est2020.csv) dataset for county population values within 2010s.

 Once that is done, we are ready to crunch the numbers.

 ## Crunching the numbers